 By Crafty Nanny from Hartwick, NY

 I wanted to give my niece throw pillows for Christmas.
 Making them myself seemed to be out of my budget, even when I found the pillow forms at 50% off.
 Buy bed pillows when they go on sale.
-I found them for four dollars on black Friday.
-One bed pillow will make 2 to 3 throw pillows.

 Here are some cushion covers I made from 3 tea towels - ideal for our camper van.